a recording video camera that uses shutter angle to control exposure in videography

 Last Words

 Exposure and shutter speed or angle are among the most essential concepts in videography.
-Mastering them allows you to:
+Learning them allows you to:

 Want to keep learning?
 Follow me on your favorite social media (handle everywhere: @MediabyHamed / search for Hamed Media) or subscribe to my newsletter for more practical tips and guides like this.